 Proposals should be sent by email to SSE Executive Vice-President Andrea Case (email@example.com) as a single attachment in PDF format (subject: SSE Symposium Proposal).
 Please request and expect confirmation of receipt of the proposal.

 Symposium proposals may be submitted by any SSE member and must include:

-The SSE Council accepts requests for additional funds for child support if this would allow a speaker to attend.
-This request can be made in item (7) by stating: “Additional funds are requested for child care to facilitate the attendance of [specify number] speakers.”
+The SSE Council accepts requests for additional funds for dependent care costs if this would allow a speaker to attend.
+This request can be made in item (7) by stating: “Additional funds are requested for dependent care to facilitate the attendance of [specify number] speakers.”

 2018: [Not applicable.
 Joint meeting with ESEB.]